insovs/Optimization-Windows/README.md

 # Optimization-Windows

-This project provides a collection of scripts and tools etc designed to optimize your Windows system, especially for better performance & Latency.
+This project provides a collection of scripts and tools etc designed to optimize your Windows system, especially for better performance & latency.

 ## Content